sohamsil/lc-apache-spark-lab/README.md

 # 🚀 Lumos Code Apache Spark Lab

 This repository provides a Docker-based setup for running an Apache Spark cluster with a master node, worker nodes, and a history server.
-It is designed for learning and experimenting with Apache Spark and Delta Lake.
+It is designed for learning and experimenting with Apache Spark.

 ## ✨ Features